What is a website and what’s involved in owning one?

 After your site is built your web developer may require a monthly fee to keep your site’s software up to date and tested for compliance and functionality.
 Allowing your site’s coding to become deprecated can result in visitors seeing a blank screen or worse a hacked page featuring the message of the hacker’s choice.
 It’s so important to keep the code and software up to date for security and compatibility, that Google will not even grant a site top ranking with broken or outdated coding.
 This includes keeping your site responsive to the latest viewing devices.

 With over a billion websites on the Internet, many of them are never seen.
 Let’s face it, when searching for a product or service online, no one goes to page two.
 A good website will need a search engine optimization or SEO program to ensure exposure to your target audience.
 Don’t let establishing an advertising budget for this scare you!
-There are packages available starting at as little as $99 per month that can get your site a top ranking for the keyword or key phrase of your choice.
+There are packages available that can get your site a top ranking for the most relevant keyword(s) or key phrase(s) for your business.
 Many packages now also include social media marketing… a wonderful way to spread the word about what your business offers in a casual and friendly environment.

 Best,